Birth of a Rock and Roll Child

 By the time we moved to Bedford Park, My father had been working steadily as a Classical violinist for some years, and so was in a position to ensure that my brother and I enjoy a far more stable childhood than his had ever been.

-However, Pat was raised not in Tasmania but the great city of Sydney, New South Wales, which is where poor Carl contracted the terrible wasting disease of multiple sclerosis.
+However, Pat was raised not in Tasmania but in Sydney, New South Wales, where poor Carl contracted the terrible wasting disease of multiple sclerosis.
 After this, Phyllis made some kind of living as a journalist and teacher, variously writing for the Sydney Telegraph, and running her own elementary school.
-In the meantime, Carl underwent a desperate search for a miracle cure, which at one point led him to an involvement with the mystical Christian Science sect.
-Sadly, his quest was futile, and he died just before the outbreak of World War II.
+In the meantime, Carl underwent a desperate search for a miracle cure, which at one point led him to an involvement with the mystical Christian Science sect, but sadly it was all unavailing and he died just before the outbreak of World War II.
 According to his wishes, he was buried in his native Denmark, although by then he’d allegedly taken out dual citizenship, as had Phyllis.

 All three children had earlier displayed considerable musical talent, Patrick as violinist, Peter as cellist and Suzanne as pianist.
 Pat has told me that he was only around nine years old, and a student at the Sydney Conservatorium, when he served on one occasion as soloist for the Sydney Symphony Orchestra, a pretty impressive feat for one so young.